 - the steps involved in the case of a warranty claim.

-Also, consider asking the larger hearing aid retailers for disclosure about which manufacturer they are owned by and the brands of hearing aids they sell.
-This will ensure you are not asking for a quote on a brand they don’t normally deal with.
+Also, consider asking the larger hearing aid retailers for disclosure about which manufacturer they are owned by, and the brands of hearing aids they sell.
+Understanding their alliances will ensure you are not asking for a quote on a product they don’t usually supply.